Dishkan/Task-Management-app/README.md

+For absolute beginners in laravel who want to learn it and make a first project

 #setup
 To setup the project, you need to open tasks.sql file within the laravel project and import it to Mysql database and then it will work.